mikael-johnsson/what-are-we-eating/README.md

 ![Image of the wireframe for the recipe page and footer](assets/images/readme-images/recipe-page-wrireframe.png)
 ***

 It is easy to see where the initial design idea differs from the result.
-The content in the Inspo page used the space to inefficiently and a simpler design were chosen instead.
+The bootstrap carousel was implemented to not make the site to cluttered and to allow the user to focus on on dish at a time.

 The contact feature in the footer was deleted due to not contributing to the user in this particular site.